 The North American Association of Foodservice Equipment Manufacturers (NAFEM) recently sponsored its trade show showcasing extraordinary new foodservice equipment solutions.
 In conjunction with the show, Foodservice Consultants Society International (FCSI) sponsors a conference which, this year, addressed cutting-edge trends and solutions, reflecting today’s society and environmental awareness.
 Lots of new equipment products and innovative ideas are shared by all!

-My colleague, Jason Russo, and I attended the show and conference, immersing ourselves in the world of foodservice equipment.
+My colleague and I attended the show and conference, immersing ourselves in the world of foodservice equipment.
 We look forward to not only viewing the new equipment; but also trying it, handling it… in short, experiencing it.
 After all, as independent foodservice consultants, we continually strive to educate ourselves and evaluate each piece of equipment based on the value it will provide to you, our client.

 Here’s Our Take-Away